Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03a Public Factions/The Verdant Hand.md

 > - A new outpost, [[Ashenbloom Refuge]], has been established at the base of Fireplume Mountain near [[Mangagoy]], aimed at containing volcanic pollutant flows.
 > - A secondary sanctuary, [[Whisperwood Hollow]], now flourishes at the edge of [[Ravensath Woods]] near [[Lambaro]], monitoring aggressive logging operations and assisting nearby communities.
 > - Members are coordinating discreetly with [[the Dawnbringers of Lunara]] to purify leyline scars linked to the decaying Pre-Rising barrier.
-> - Tensions are escalating with factions such as [[01 Campaign/02 Factions/03 Organization/03a Public Factions/The Guilded Hammer Union|the Guilded Hammer Union]] over expansionist mining projects, particularly around Lambaro’s highlands.
+> - Tensions are escalating with factions such as [[01 Campaign/02 Factions/03 Organization/03a Public Factions/The Gilded Hammer Union|the Guilded Hammer Union]] over expansionist mining projects, particularly around Lambaro’s highlands.

 ## History
 > Founded long before the Rising, the Verdant Hand arose during a time of increasingly reckless resource exploitation.
 After the volcanic and abyssal devastations of the Rising, their mission expanded dramatically: to heal what could be healed, and prevent further loss.